-Alzheimer’s disease is the most common type of dementia; accounts for an estimated 60-80 percent of cases.
+Alzheimer’s disease is the most common type of dementia, accounting for an estimated 60-80 percent of cases.

-Difficulty remembering names and recent events is often an early clinical symptom; apathy and depression are also often early symptoms.
+Difficulty remembering names and recent events is often an early clinical symptom, as are apathy and depression.
 Later symptoms include impaired judgment, disorientation, confusion, behavior changes and difficulty speaking, swallowing and walking.

 •Over 5.5 million Americans are now victims of AD.

-•Every 70 seconds an American is diagnosed with Alzheimer’s disease (1238 Americans daily).
+•Every 70 seconds an American is diagnosed with Alzheimer’s disease (1,238 daily).

 •Half of all nursing home residents have Alzheimer’s disease.

 •The chance YOU have of getting AD doubles for each 5 years that you live beyond 60 years.